Spencedesu/ServiceStaffStrikeBack/README.md

 - react-router-dom

 ## Deployment
 Click [here](https://still-cove-82320.herokuapp.com/) to check out the app on Heroku.
-Automatic Deploys are enable so this site will change as the app is updated.
+Automatic Deploys are enabled so this site will change as the app is updated.

 ## Table of Contents